MaterializeInc/materialize/doc/user/content/sql/show-index.md

 Field | Use
 ------|-----
-_view&lowbar;name_ | The name of the view whose indexes you want to show.
+_on&lowbar;name_ | The name of the object whose indexes you want to show.
+This can be the name of a table, source, or view.

 ## Details